GiraffeBryce/betting-contract/README.md

-A basic betting contract to guess a predetermined number set in constructor
+A basic betting contract to guess the current price of ETH/USD

+To deploy on local Hardhat network: npx hardhat run scripts/run.js To deploy on rinkeby testnet: npx hardhat run scripts/test.js --network rinkeby